 Spend the afternoon visiting the Coastal Maine Botanical Gardens.
 The gardens include impressive stonework, spectacular flowers, and majestic waterfalls on 250 acres.

-After your delicious breakfast, follow Old Route 1 and then turn off on Rt.
-130. This takes you to Pemaquid Point for a glimpse of the famous lighthouse built in 1827.
+Follow Old Route 1 and then turn off on Rt.
+130 to Pemaquid Point for a glimpse of the famous lighthouse built in 1827.
 If the lighthouse looks familiar, it could be because it is the one featured on the Maine U.S. quarter.

 The lighthouse is still in operation.
 Visit the Fishermen’s Museum on the premise.
 Plan to spend one to two hours at this location.
 Then, it’s on to Camden, Maine, where we will spend the rest of the day.

-In this quaint town, you can enjoy leaf-peeping in Merryspring, a 66-acre nature center and park.
-Merryspring is mostly flat and has nearly four miles of trails from which you can enjoy its woods and meadows.
+In this quaint town, you can enjoy leaf peeping in Merryspring, a 66-acre nature center and park.
+Merryspring is mostly flat and has nearly 4 miles of trails from which you can enjoy its woods and meadows.

 Or enjoy a fall sail on the Schooner Surprise.
 You get a whole different perspective when on the water looking back at the shore.
 There are also whale- and puffin-watching tours.

 The Park Loop Road is 27 miles of scenic vistas along which you can view and photograph the vibrant foliage.
-Drive up the three-and-a-half-mile narrow access road to Cadillac Mountain to the highest point on the East Coast.
+Drive up the 3.5-mile narrow access road to Cadillac Mountain to experience the highest point on the East Coast.

 For an extra treat, ride through Acadia in a carriage to view the fall foliage.
 If enjoying the park on foot, note that some of the areas along the coast are wet and rocky.
-Proper footwear and balance is required.
+Proper footwear and good balance are required.